 If you are Installing Pegboard in both of your Bases, you will need to purchase some quantity of each of the following Materials & Supplies for each Base:

 - 1” x 2” x 8’s (needed when installing pegboard on to a wallboard wall, for backside hook clearance)

 - #10 Roundhead Phillips Wood Screws (length dependent on material thickness)

-- (3) 2” x 4” x 8’ (2 used to brace your pegboard when cutting on saw horses, and 1 cut in half to temporarily hold pegboard in place when hanging)
+- (3) 2” x 4” x 8’ (You only need to purchase one set of these and use them for both of your Bases – 2 used to brace your pegboard when cutting on saw horses, and 1 cut in half to temporarily hold pegboard in place when hanging)